janusnic/html5league/README.md

 # HTML5 League
 ---

-HTML5 League is project which combile most used web framework into one boilerplate.
+HTML5 League is project which combile most used web frameworks into one boilerplate.
 It can be used with your favorite web programming language as a front-end template.

-Also given ready to use templates for most used web frameworks.

 ## Table of contents

 [TOC]

-## Library Versions
+## Included libraries

 Main libraries: